hawkfish/textform/docs/transforms/unnest.rst

 Unnest
 ======

+.. py:currentmodule:: textform

 .. py:class:: Unnest(pipeline, input, outputs, format='csv', **config)

     The ``Unnest`` transform extracts one level of a nested record stored as a string in some format.
     ``Unnest`` is the logical inverse of :py:class:`Nest`.

     .. py:attribute:: pipeline
         :type: Transform
-    :noindex:

         The input pipeline (required).

     .. py:attribute:: input
         :type: str
-    :noindex:

         The column to unnest.
         It will be dropped from the schema, so use :py:class:`Copy` to preserve it.

     .. py:attribute:: outputs
         :type: tuple(str)
-    :noindex:

         The output columns to be extracted.
 Only the listed fields will be extracted.
+        They cannot overwrite existing columns.
+Use :py:class:`Drop` to remove unwanted columns.

     .. py:attribute:: format
         :type: str
-    :noindex:

         The format of the input string.
-Supported nesting formats are:
+Supported unnesting formats are:

         * ``csv`` Comma-separated values.
 The *outputs* will be used to provide the column names.
         * ``json``, ``jsonl`` JavaScript Object Notation records (``{..}``).
 Only keys from *outputs* will be returned
         * ``md`` GitHub Markdown rows.
 The *outputs* will be used to provide the column names.
         * ``text`` Treats the column as an array with one text value tagged with the first output name.

     .. py:attribute:: config
         :type: kwargs
-    :noindex:

         Configuration parameters that will be passed to the unnesting reader.

 Usage
 ^^^^^